Adem-rahal/RSphere/README.md

 # Gates customisation

 To add you own custom gates you can go the Asset/Scripts/QubitState.cs script and scroll down to the gate section part.
 To add your gate you should make sure first that it is unitary then you can fill up the gate_matrix[] variable with your own values make sure to use the Complex class to do so some examples are already implemented.
 The default gates represents the Identity matrix.

+Then you can rebuild the Unity project on Unity with all the files (an easier way to do this might be implemented in the futur).